Step 4: Case Synthesis

 linked

-A prior case addressed the ethical implications when an Owner refuses to advise the engineer whose work is being reviewed of the planned peer review.
+A prior case addressed the scenario where an owner refused to advise the engineer whose work was being reviewed of the planned peer review.

 Board text parsed LLM analytical Q&C LLM Q-C linking Case text + 2A provisions